Fauna of Indonesia: Reptiles and amphibians

-Three endemic genera of snake can be found only in this region: Calamorhabdium, Rabdion, and Cyclotyphlops.
-One of the most famous reptiles in the Wallacea is probably the Komodo dragon (Varanus komodoensis), known only from the islands of Komodo, Padar, Rinca, and the western end of Flores.

-58 native species of amphibians can be found in Wallacea, of which 32 are endemic.
-These represent a fascinating combination of Indo-Malayan and Australasian frog elements.
+58 native species of amphibians occur in Wallacea, of which 32 are endemic.

 Freshwater fishes

 There are about 310 species of fish recorded from the rivers and lakes of Wallacea, 75 species of them are endemic.
 Although little is still known about the fishes of the Moluccas and the Lesser Sunda Islands, 6 species are recorded as endemic.
 On Sulawesi, there are 69 known species, of which 53 are endemic.
 The Malili lakes in South Sulawesi, with its complex of deep lakes, rapids and rivers, have at least 15 endemic telmatherinid fishes, two of them representing endemic genera, three endemic Oryzias, two endemic halfbeaks, and seven endemic gobies.

 Invertebrate

 There are about 82 species of birdwing butterflies recorded in Wallacea, 44 of them are endemic.
-109 tiger beetle species are also recorded within this region, 79 of which are endemic.
-One of the most astonishing species is perhaps the world's largest bee (Chalicodoma pluto) in the northern Moluccas, an insect in which the females can grow up to four centimetres in length.
-This bee species nests communally in inhabited termite nests in lowland forest trees.

-About 50 endemic molluscs, three endemic crab species, and a number of endemic shrimp species are also known from the Wallacea.

-West Papua and Papua
+Western New Guinea

 The fauna of this region comprises a huge diversity of mammals, reptiles, birds, fishes, invertebrates and amphibians, many species of which are of Australasian origin.
 Ecoregions here include; the mountains of Bird's Head Peninsula West Papua, the lowlands of West Papua and Papua, the Biak Islands, Yapen island, the lowlands of New Guinea's northern coast, the mountain ranges behind the northern coast, medium and high elevations of the New Guinea Highlands, the lowlands and the swamplands of the southern coast, and finally areas of mangrove swamp scattered around the coast.